MrLingo/find-the-room/README.md

 # find-the-room

-The program reads nodes + links from a text file, written in a specific way and constructing a graph of them ( Building's infrastructure ).
+The program reads nodes + links from a text file, written in a specific way and constructing a graph of them ( Building's structure ).
 The nodes represent rooms and the links the way it can be 'traveled' between them.
 That depends if a room is normal room or transit one.
 A transit room could be elevator with links to it 'lift' or stairs with links - 'climb'.
 Between normal rooms the links represent walking in coridor, therefore - 'walk'.
 There are two problems solved here:
 1. Given a start and end node, find a path ( if there is any ), by avoiding stairs.
 2. Given a start and end node, find a path ( if there is any ), by visiting minimum number of rooms.